ly0va/GL-robots-db/README.md

 As per space, whole database is stored in 2 files (instead of 1 file per entry), so there is practically no overhead due to file system block sizes.

+## Features

+- Basic database operations
+- Time and space efficient
+- Server can handle multiple clients at the same time
+- Endianness-agnostic serialization
+- Crossplatform